jobright-ai/2025-Art-New-Grad/README.md

-# Daily Intern Jobs in Arts%20and%20Entertainment by Jobright.ai
+# Daily Intern Jobs in Arts and Entertainment by Jobright.ai